HL7/coordinated-registry-network/source/pages/crn-overview.md

 * Step 5: In this step, the External CRN Data Collection System sends the information collected to the Women's Health Registry as needed.

-#### Abstract Model for accessing collected data from Womens Health Registries
+#### Abstract Model for accessing collected data from Women's Health Registries

 Figure 2 below shows the abstract model, actors and the data flow accessing the collected data from registries.
 The actors and their interactions are outlined in the next few paragraphs.